 Magnetic Sensors

-We're offering a wide assortment of industrial sensors for automation, including special magnetic sensors.
+We offer a wide range of sensors for automation, including special magnetic sensors.

-Magnetic sensors use Hall's effect and react to the change of magnetic field.
-Our smallest sensors are characterized by minimal energy intake and are dedicated for solutions...
+Magnetic field sensors use the Hall effect and respond to changes in the magnetic field.
+Our smallest sensors feature extremely low power consumption and are dedicated to battery-powered solutions....

-We're offering a wide assortment of industrial sensors for automation, including special magnetic sensors.
+We offer a wide range of sensors for automation, including special magnetic sensors.

 Read more